Skip to content

 Creating a common ‘carbon currency‘ for all greenhouse gases

 Some greenhouse gases are many times more powerful than others when it comes to warming the atmosphere.
 This is called their global warming potential (GWP).
 Three of these gases, carbon dioxide (CO2), nitrous oxide (N2O), and methane (CH4) are the main concern.
-Of these, CO2 from burning fossil fuels (coal, oil etc) is the largest.
-For this reason, CO2 is used as a benchmark against which the GWP of all other gases are measured.
+Of these, CO2 from burning fossil fuels (coal, oil etc) is used as a benchmark against which the GWP of all other gases are measured.

 This benchmark is called the carbon dioxide equivalent or CDE.